-Meeting customer needs for relevancy and privacy.
+Meeting customer needs for relevancy and privacy

 Content is the lifeblood of digital experience.
 Understanding content and how customers interact with it is key for marketers who seek to deliver the kinds of customer experiences that build loyalty.
-Global manufacturer Philips is an example of a manufacturer that has, in recent years, driven significant improvements to its customer-interaction tracking capabilities as a result of a transition to a single cloud-based digital marketing platform.
+Global manufacturer Philips is an example of a manufacturer that has, in recent years, driven significant improvements to its customer-interaction tracking capabilities as a result of a transition to a single cloud-based digital marketing platform.5

-The company is able to tag content and measure customer interactions across 260 million website visits and 1.4 billion page views annually.
-In addition to gauging the impact of content across the customer journey, executives are empowered to measure KPIs such as buy-lead conversion and self-service interactions to clarify exactly how these are driving revenues.
-As this example illustrates, providing relevance requires access to data-especially first-party data.
+The company is able to tag content and measure customer interactions across 260m website visits and 1.4bn page views annually.
+In addition to gauging the impact of content across the customer journey, executives are empowered to measure KPI's such as buy lead conversion and self-service interactions to clarify exactly how these are driving revenues.
+As this example illustrates, providing relevance requires access to data - especially first-party data.
 Gaining access and keeping it depends on earning and ensuring customers' trust.
 The most effective way to build this is through a transparent and fair value exchange.
 It's also something that a significant proportion of manufacturers still fail to achieve.

-Nearly one-third of respondents state they are either "ineffective" or "highly ineffective" (29 percent, Figure 6) when it comes to informing and empowering customers about data usage, and more than onethird seem to be failing to build the trust and confidence required to get first-party data flowing by communicating the value (34 percent).
+Nearly a third of respondents state they are either 'ineffective' or 'highly ineffective' (29%, Figure 6) when it comes to informing and empowering customers about data usage, and more than a third seem to be failing to build the trust and confidence required to get first-party data flowing by communicating the value (34%).